fer77/Laravel-5.3/notes.md

 ## 7

 When using the `foreach` or `forelse` directives, Blade provides a new `$loop` object that is available to each iteration and contains details about the loop.

+## 8

+`belongsToMany` has a new `toggle()` method for all its relationships, that solves the need to delete a pivot table record if it exists, or adding one if it doesn't exist.